 - 1. Access to the Internet at TEACH is for educational purposes. - 2.
-Students will not use the internet system here at TEACH to access material in violation of the following standards: - Prohibited Material: any material that appeals to a prurient interest and material that promotes or advocates illegal activities. - Restricted Material: sites that contain personal advertisements or facilitate making online connections with other people are restricted unless the school has approved such sites. - Limited Access Material: material that is generally considered to be non-educational or entertainment. - Limited Access Material may be accessed in the context of specific learning activities that are directed by a teacher or during periods of time that a school may designate as "open access" time.
-This includes such material as electronic commerce, games, jokes, recreation, entertainment, sports and investments. - 3.
+Students will not use the internet system here at TEACH to access material in violation of the following standards: - Prohibited Material: any material that appeals to a prurient interest and material that promotes or advocates illegal activities. - Restricted Material: sites that contain personal advertisements or facilitate making online connections with other people are restricted unless the school has approved such sites. - Limited Access Material: material that is generally considered to be non-educational or entertainment. - 3.
 Students will not disclose your full name or any other personal contact information for any purpose. - 4.
 Students will not disclose names, personal contact information, or any other private or personal information about other students under any circumstances. - 5.
 Students will promptly disclose to their teachers or other school staff any message they receive that is inappropriate or makes them feel uncomfortable.
 Students should not delete such messages until instructed to do so by a staff member.